Voles Making a Mess in Your Yard?

 - Feeds on a variety of vegetation

-- Extremely prolific reproducers, they have 5-10 litters per year and 3-5 babies per litter.
+- Extremely prolific reproducers, they have 5-10 litter per year and 3-5 babies per litter.